SheetJS/test_files/README.md

 file (and all derivatives of original files are released under the Apache 2.0 License).

+# Excel 2016 for Mac Automation

+In previous versions of Excel for Mac, the app could write to any user-writable directory.
+In 2016, the output fiile must be contained in the quarantine `~/Library/Containers/com.microsoft.excel`.
+As a result, the AppleScript has been changed to write to the aforementioned directory and the accompanying shell script copies from the quarantine.

 # Manifest

 `formula_stress_test` uses every single function available in Excel 2011 in some